 I distinctly remember feeling like it was a chore to setup my Coinbase account.
 If I remember correctly, I needed to connect my bank, make a small deposit, and wait days before I could start making purchases.

 Shortly thereafter, one of the biggest Bitcoin exchanges was hacked (Mt.
 Gox).
 I lost interest in the space as I didn't feel confident that my purchases were actually safe.
+I lost focus on Bitcoin and went and took the FE Exam instead.

 In the rest of this post, I'm going to try to convince you that you need to remove your Bitcoin from exchanges like Coinbase, and why you need to take actual ownership over your own property.